OpenDSA/OpenDSA/RST/en/Glossary.rst

       In set notation, another term for a :term:`sequence`.
       As a data structure, the term vector usually used as a synonym for a :term:`dynamic array`.

+   vertices
+   vertex
+      Another name for a :term:`node` in a :term:`graph`.

    visitor
    visitor design pattern